Welcome to Classroom Media Support!

 Before using a Collaborative Learning Classroom please take the CLC tutorial, you will learn how to use all of the unique features these classrooms provide.

-If you cannot remember your AV system passcode, or are unsure if you have a passcode, you can check your passcode here.
+If you cannot remember your audio-visual system passcode, or are unsure if you have a passcode, you can check your passcode here.
 You will need your UW NetID.